Camden County NJ Burglary Lawyer

 Burglary is a crime of the second degree if in the course of committing the offense, the actor:

 (1) Purposely, knowingly or recklessly inflicts, attempts to inflict or threatens to inflict bodily injury on anyone; or

 (2) Is armed with or displays what appear to be explosives or a deadly weapon.

 Otherwise burglary is a crime of the third degree.
 An act shall be deemed “in the course of committing” an offense if it occurs in an attempt to commit an offense or in immediate flight after the attempt or commission.

 Burglary can be classified as a second or third degree crime, depending on the circumstances of the specific case.
 Typical burglary offenses are considered third degree crimes, which are punishable by a New Jersey State Prison term ranging from 3 to 5 years.
 However, burglary is enhanced to a second degree crime, which may result in a 5 to 10-year term of incarceration if the actor injures or attempts to injure anyone, or is armed with a weapon.

-Contact our Camden NJ Burglary Attorneys for a Free Consultation
+Contact our Winslow Burglary Attorneys for a Free Consultation

 If you or someone you love has been charged with burglary in Camden County or elsewhere in South Jersey, you need an aggressive and highly knowledgeable criminal defense lawyer on your side.
 Contact our firm at 609-832-3202 for additional information and a cost-free consultation.